-- PLC meetings provide opportunities for consistency in planning, assessing, analyzing data, etc. - Instructional time is maximized by using a master schedule which is created by input and feedback from stakeholders. - Guiding practices are based on the district's grading guidelines and promote best practices. - Parent engagement is high as parents support students at home and at school.
+- PLC meetings provide opportunities for consistency in planning, assessing, analyzing data, etc. - Instructional time is maximized by using a master schedule which is created by input and feedback from stakeholders. - Guiding practices are based on the district's guidelines and promote best practices. - Parent engagement is high as parents support students at home and at school. - We need to create opportunities for all staff to have a voice in decision making.